 How do I apply for federal and state financial aid programs?

 One form does it all!
-The form you need to complete is called the Free Application for Federal Student Aid (FAFSA), and it can be completed online at www.fafsa.gov.
+The form you need to complete is called the Free Application for Federal Student Aid (FAFSA), and it can be completed online at www.fafsa.ed.gov.
 This online version is also available in Spanish.
-To apply online, it is recommended that you (and your parent, if you are a dependent) first be assigned a Personal Identification Number (PIN) from the U.S. Department of Education.
-You can request a PIN at www.pin.ed.gov.

-The PIN (Personal Identification Number) serves as your identifier to let you access your personal information in various U.S. Department of Education systems.
+The FSA ID serves as your identifier to let you access your personal information in various U.S. Department of Education systems.
 It's like the Personal Identification Number you get from your bank that enables you to access your account.
-The PIN also allows you to sign your federal student aid application online and allows you to correct your application data online.
-You can apply for a PIN by going to www.pin.ed.gov
+The FSA ID also allows you to sign your federal student aid application online and allows you to correct your application data online.

 What if I do not have access to a computer to file online?
 Where can I get a paper copy of the FAFSA?